Stephenie LaGrossa Kendrick: Personal life

 LaGrossa is Catholic.
-After graduating from University, she remained a member of the Monmouth University Blue and White Club and worked with local high schools to help coach sports clinics.
-She resided in Tom's River, New Jersey and worked as a territory sales representative for a pharmaceutical sales company and a part-time bartender before her initial appearances on Survivor.
+After graduating from Monmouth University, she remained a member of the Monmouth University Blue and White Club and worked with local high schools to help coach sports clinics.
+She resided in Toms River, New Jersey and worked as a territory sales representative for a pharmaceutical sales company and a part-time bartender before her initial appearances on Survivor.
 After her first two stints, she became an in-arena host for the Philadelphia Flyers, appeared in soap operas such as Guiding Light, briefly worked as a model and made personal and media appearances.

 On Christmas Eve 2005, LaGrossa's longtime boyfriend, high school history teacher Michael Ward, proposed to her.
 After eight years of dating, they married on July 7, 2006.
 Their wedding took place in Seaside Heights, New Jersey, the town where they first met, and was attended by eight of LaGrossa's fellow Survivor castmates.
 LaGrossa and Ward ended their marriage after one year.
 After they divorced, LaGrossa became a co-owner of GIGI Restaurant & Lounge, a bar and restaurant in Old City, Philadelphia.

 In July 2009, LaGrossa became engaged to Philadelphia Phillies pitcher Kyle Kendrick after a year of dating.
 They married on November 13, 2010.
 The wedding was held at the Silverado Resort and Spa in Napa County, California.
 The couple's home was burglarized in 2011, and Kyle's World Series ring was among the stolen items.
 All items were eventually recovered.
 In February 2011, LaGrossa announced that she was pregnant with their first child.
 Their first daughter, Sophia Marguerite, was born on September 3, 2011.
 Their second child, a son named Kyle Jr., was born on July 30, 2013.
 LaGrossa Kendrick gave birth to a third child, a daughter named Sloane Danielle, on October 27, 2018.
 LaGrossa Kendrick became a fitness enthusiast and, in partnership with Survivor: The Amazon contestant Heidi Strobel Hamels, became a co-host and personality for Reality Check Fitness, a health and fitness app.